top of page

 Down came the parachute

-Kimo was sitting by the sea; waves splurging onto her bare legs and then receding back to its source.
-It was a small quaint village on the outskirts of South Goa- teeming with coconut trees, sandy coiled snails, and crabs peeping out from swanky bushes waiting for the nightfall.
-She had procured a few seashells to create a neckpiece for her short slender neck.
+Kimo was sitting by the sea; waves splashing onto her bare legs and then receding to their source.
+It was a small, quaint village on the outskirts of South Goa, teeming with coconut trees, sandy-coiled snails, and crabs peeping out from swaying bushes, waiting for nightfall.
+She had procured a few seashells to create a necklace for her short, slender neck.

 It was noontime.
-Strong, imminent sunrays fell on her tender young skin.
-She had just entered the perimeter of adolescence and often found herself clumsy and out of space; unable to divulge her tyranny to anyone in particular.
+Strong, imminent sunrays fell on her tender, young skin.
+She had just entered the threshold of adolescence and often found herself clumsy and out of place, unable to confide in anyone in particular.

-As she felt dizzy, she could see her parents talking to a local: arranging for a speed boat from where they were planning for a parachute ride.
+As she felt dizzy, she could see her parents talking to a local, arranging for a speedboat from where they were planning a parachute ride.
 The sea was calm, the rocks squaring out from the sea as the tides went down.
 Kimo was reveling at the mere thought of rising high with the parachute.

 "Kimo, come here, the boat is ready," her mother gesticulated.

-She took long, heavy steps; her thick coarse hair fell over her countenance, restricting a clear view of her parents.
+She took long, heavy steps; her thick, coarse hair fell over her countenance, restricting a clear view of her parents.
 As she approached the boat, she saw a familiar face-- her friend Suri.
-She didn't expect her presence here.
-Dressed in a white cropped top and denim shorts, she talked to Kimo in a low reverberating voice.
+She hadn't expected to be here.
+Dressed in a white cropped top and denim shorts, she talked to Kimo in a low, reverberating voice.

 "What was the answer to the second question, part two in science?" she enquired with a suspicious look.